AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module13/ex4.md

 * Understand the concepts of data preparation in Analysis Workspace
 * Learn how to do data calculations

-## Exercise 13.4.1 Analysis Workspace UI in CJA
+## 13.4.1 Analysis Workspace UI in CJA

 Analysis Workspace removes all of the typical limitations of a single Analytics report.
 It provides a robust, flexible canvas for building custom analysis projects.
 Drag-and-drop any number of data tables, visualizations, and components (dimensions, Metrics, segments, and time granularities) to a project.
 Instantly create breakdowns and segments, create cohorts for analysis, create alerts, compare segments, do flow and fallout analysis, and curate and schedule reports for sharing with anyone in your business.